amarasovic/interpretability-literature/README.md

  Kindermans et al. [The (Un)reliability of saliency methods](https://arxiv.org/abs/1711.00867).
 In *ICLR 2018*.

  > Evaluating the reliability of saliency methods is complicated by a lack of ground truth, as ground truth would depend upon full transparency into how a model arrives at a decision---the very problem we are trying to solve for in the first place.

+ *  A new evaluation criterion, *input invariance*, requires that the saliency method mirrors the sensitivity of model with respect to transformations of the input.
+Input transformations that do not change network's prediction, should not change the attribution either.

 Feng et al. [Pathologies of Neural Models Make Interpretations Difficult](https://www.aclweb.org/anthology/D18-1407/).
 In *EMNLP 2018*.